ondrae/ferguson-grand-jury-transcripts/README.md

 The text was extracted from the OCR Transcripts using [Cogniview PDF2XL](https://www.cogniview.com/pdf-to-excel).

-### Sample Files
-10 sample pages of the PDF are at `files/sample.pdf` The same 10 pages of converted text are at `files/sample.txt`

 ### Final Transcripts - Work in progress
 http://ferguson.sayit.mysociety.org/

 ### Twitter Discussion
 https://twitter.com/steiny/status/537297171255943168

-### Initial attempts
-I started with pdfminer, but it attempts to maintain the layout of the PDF.
-We don't want that.
-Doing much better with [Slate](https://pypi.python.org/pypi/slate).
-It apparently depends on an old version of pdfminer though, so I had to install it like `sudo pip install --upgrade --ignore-installed slate==0.3 pdfminer==20110515` which I found [here](https://github.com/timClicks/slate/issues/5#issuecomment-53450633).